pkulak/filtile/README.md

     <dd>The tags to apply this setting to.</dd>
 </dl>

-Commands can also be send to the executable on startup, separated by commas, as shown below.
+Commands can also be sent to the executable on startup, separated by commas, as shown below.

 ## Examples